Research - Laboratory/Non-Laboratory, Staff/Administrative

 In participation with participating researchers and organizational partners, collaborates on the development of infrastructure to support rigor and efficiency in data collection, and training of participating personnel.

 Maintains effective communication with all members of the faculty, outside researchers, and other users of CDR Labs services.

 Uses subject matter and best practices knowledge to perform lab and/or research-related duties and tasks.
 Works independently to assist with project design.

 Guides data collection, evaluation and analysis.
 Designs and manages databases.
 Writes reports, articles and manuscripts.

 Performs other related work as needed.

-Excellent and professional verbal, written, and presentation skills, as well as organizational skills and attention to detail.
+Outstanding verbal, written, and presentation skills, as well as organizational skills.